-In the previous section, the tests carried out for the analysis of the two reference devices were explained, it should be clarified that the ARM Cortex-A57 is presented with the A57 label, the AMD Ryzen 3600 uses the 3600 label.
-As for GPUs, the tag used for the GPU of the Jetson Nano is Nano and the GP107 tag is used for the GTX 1050ti.
-Each test is performed five times per core (5 x 1 core, 5 x 2 core, etc.), the results presented are the average of the values obtained in each test.
-The first tests to be carried out are those carried out on the CPU.
-The first test performed is Cfloat, the unit of measurement will be Operations per watt (Ops / W), as indicated above, Cfloat is 1000 iterations of a combination of complex floating-point operations.
-The completion of these 1000 iterations is counted as an Operation (Ops), the following graph (Figure 2) shows the results of this test:
+In the previous section, the tests carried out for the analysis of the two reference devices were explained.
+It should be clarified that the ARM Cortex-A57 is presented with the A57 label, the AMD Ryzen 3600 uses the 3600 labels.
+As for GPUs, the tag used for the GPU of the Jetson Nano is Nano and the NVIDIA GP107 tag is used for the NVIDIA GTX 1050ti.
+Each test is performed five times per core (5 x 1 core, 5 x 2 core, etc.) and the results presented are the average of the values obtained in each test.
+The first tests to be performed are those carried out on the CPU.
+The first test performed is Cfloat, the unit of measurement will be Operations per watt (Ops/W), and, as indicated above, Cfloat is

+1000 iterations of a combination of complex floating-point operations.
+The completion of these 1000 iterations is counted as an Operation (Ops) and the following graph (Fig. 2) shows the results of this test: